Praqma/tracey-exp/README.md

 The sencond filter is a `EiffelEventTypeFilter` that looks to see if the message is in the `Eiffel` format.
 More detail about this format can be found [here](https://github.com/Ericsson/eiffel).

 Filters are applied in order.
 If one of your choices rejects the payload and the message received, the message will not trigger this project.

+### Self contained demo project

+We also provide a self contained demo project for tracey.
+This demo requires docker with docker compose to work.
+You can find the repository [here](https://github.com/Praqma/tracey)

+In order to get this up and running:

+    git clone git@github.com:Praqma/tracey.git
+    cd tracey
+    docker-compose up

+That should do it.
+Now you have a jenkins running on port 8080, a configured rabbitmq server and a configured job.
+Login details are (jenkins/demo).